LTUC/amman-dotnet-401d2/Curriculum/Class10/Resources/FactoryMethod.md

 ```

 ### The problem:
-We have to now continually change the orderpizza method and add more if statemetns everytime we add more pizza items to our menu.
+We have to now continually change the order pizza method and add more if statements every time we add more pizza items to our menu.
-the modifiablity on this method is not ideal.
+the modifiability on this method is not ideal.

 ### Solution
 Export all of the "if statement" pizza into an external "createPizza" method.